Alaska (singer): 21st century

-In 2006, Fangoria visited Mexico to promote their new album El Extraño Viaje.
+In 2005, Fangoria visited Mexico to promote their new album Arquitectura efímera.
 Alaska appeared on two sketches of Telehit's Desde Gayola (a Mexican parody show).
 In the first sketch, she appeared as herself in an interview with Tesorito, in the second one, she played the character of Galaxia (a DJ) with Supermana, Chef Ornica & Manigüis.

 Since 2011, she starred as herself in the MTV Spain reality series Alaska y Mario, alongside her husband/manager Mario Vaquerizo.

 Collaborations with other artists

 In 1980, Alaska appeared as Bom in the Pedro Almodóvar film Pepi, Luci, Bom y otras chicas del montón.
 She has also had cameo roles in films like Airbag, Más que amor, frenesí, etc.

 Alaska has collaborated on the soundtracks of The Killer Tongue (La Lengua Asesina) with Robert Englund, The Bear Cub (Cachorro), Bandid Lover (Amante Bandido) in Miguel Bosé's Papito (2007), etc.

+In 2025, Alaska featured on Aitana's 4th studio album, Cuarto Azul, with the song LA CHICA PERFECTA.

 Reception

 American academic and social critic, Camille Paglia, discovered Fangoria's music video "El Cementerio De Mis Sueños" ("The Cemetery of My Dreams") thanks to a reader of her column on www.salon.com, and had the following to say about Alaska in her column dated 10 January 2008: